dwarak98/Day-Ahead-Price-Forecasting-using-LSTM/README.md

 1. Number of epochs for training is not important.
 2. Batch size greatly influenced the predictions.
 Lower the batch size, better is the MAPE.
-3. Changing the structure of the network did not signnificant influence in the results
+3. Changing the structure of the network did not influence the results significantly.
 ![MODEL PARAMETERS](model_parameters.PNG)
 <p align="center">
     <img width="480" height="300" src=learning_curve.PNG>